-Beneficial interest in assets held by a community foundation is exposed to various risks, such as interest rate, market and credit risk.
-Due to the level of risk associated with certain investments it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the Statement of Financial Position.
+The beneficial interest in assets held by a community foundation is exposed to various risks, such as interest rate, market and credit risk.
+Due to the level of risk associated with certain investments it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such changes could materially affect the amounts reported in the statements of financial position.